openeuler-mirror/rust_shyper/README.md

 MVM is a privileged VM that can monitor the status of other VMs through privileged interfaces provided by the hypervisor.
 We implement a dedicated Linux kernel module for MVM.
 Through this module, MVM can make a hypercall to realize specific functions, such as VM configuration, VM migration and hypervisor live-update.
 Generally, there is only one MVM, and it will monopolize core 0.

-The kernel module on NVIDIA L4T 32.6.1 (for Jestion TX2) as MVM has been tested.
+The kernel module on NVIDIA L4T 32.6.1 (for Jestion TX2), Linux 4.9.140/5.10.160 (for QEMU), Linux 5.10.160 (for Firefly ROC-RK3588S-PC) as MVM has been tested.

 ## How to Run Guest VM

 When starting Rust-Shyper, the MVM will boot automatically.
-Logging on to the MVM (a Linux priviledged VM), then can we configure and start the Guest VMs.
+Logging on to the MVM (a Linux priviledged VM), take the QEMU configuration as an example, then can we configure and start the Guest VMs.

 **Step 1**: Install the kernel module